 ADVISORY BOARD BACKGROUNDS Advisory boards can provide strategic and operational direction for ECs at all stages of development.
 The survey asked respondents to identify the backgrounds and experience of their board members, as well as how many of their board members had the following backgrounds:

 - Corporate/industry experts, non-technical

 - Corporate/industry experts, technical

 - University leaders or researchers

 - Is my EC deploying the optimal mix of board members to achieve our goals?

 - If my EC does not have an advisory board, why not?

 EDUCATIONAL/TRAINING PROGRAMS A critical element of ECs is the provision of programming and training designed to increase the impact of their client companies.
 Participants were asked which of the following educational or training programs they offered to their clients, as well as the frequency of each offering.
+Participants selected all that apply.
 Selections included: